-Thailand now has more than 40 accredited Joint Commission International accredited facilities, considered to be the gold standard in global healthcare.
+Thailand now has more than 40 accredited Joint Commission International-accredited facilities, considered to be the gold standard in global healthcare.

 Patients traveling to Thailand for bariatric surgery will be presented with the most up-to-date techniques currently available, including:

 You will not be allowed to eat for a few days to give your digestive system and stomach time to heal.
 After that, you will start on a liquid diet, progressing to liquidized or soft food, like mashed potato, before returning to normal foods.
-You will be given a diet regime to follow for several months, and once the weight starts coming, exercises.
-Your health will be monitored closely.
-You will probably need to spend 2 weeks’ in Thailand after the surgery for check ups.
+You will be given a diet regime to follow for several months (both following the surgery in Thailand and once you are back home).
+Once the weight starts to drop, exercise is always advisable.

 The cost of bariatric surgery in Thailand varies depending on the exact procedure, but on average it costs AUD $10,000 (US $8,000, CAD $10,000, £5,000 GBP, €8,000)